 A candidate for admission who has been homeschooled is asked to follow these guidelines in the application process.
 Please note that all homeschooled students are required to meet their home state requirements and submit appropriate supporting documentation demonstrating that they have done so, should they be asked to do so by Monmouth University.
 Applicants should:

-- Complete the Common Application in full and submit to Monmouth University.
+- Complete the Common Application or Monmouth University application in full and submit to Monmouth University.

 - Submit the nonrefundable application fee.